 2. Creating Multiple Clients

-Problem: Each OkHttpClient has its own connection pool, defeating pooling benefits.
+The problem: Each OkHttpClient has its own connection pool, defeating pooling benefits.
+This is like buying a new car every time you need to go somewhere.

 public class HttpClientFactory {